Newsletter for August 28th, 2008

 1. Newsletter Editorial

 Darwin here, warming the captain's chair for mouser.
 August has been a busy month on every level - personal, local, national, and international (heck, it was even a busy month cosmologically - the Perseids were active from July 17 to August 24).
 But thankfully this newsletter is coming out on time finally so we only have to look back at the last two weeks.
-As August grinds to a close, let's all take a look back at what's new on the Donationcoder boards since the last newsletter.
+As August grinds to a close, let's all take a look back at what's new on the Donationcoder boards since the last newsletter.2.
+Official Announcements

 !
 This program is a favorite of many forum members including mouser -- who even wrote a giant review of version 2 and its competition way back in 2005.
 Also ending is the discount on JungleDisk

 The discounts only run for another 2 days so if you haven't taken advantage of the discounts you have to act fast.
 As always, we make no commissions from the sales but you do have to be a supporting or honorary member of the site (remember that you can become a supporting member with a donation of any amount).